Life insurance

 Generally speaking, you can't add life insurance riders to policies that are already active.
 So, if you are interested in exploring riders that you might add to your life insurance policy, you should do this research before you've actually bought your policy.

 There is a wide range of life insurance riders out there, designed to offer additional protection in a variety of circumstances.
-Though you may want to add all the safeguards you can afford, each rider comes with its own tradeoffs.
-The most obvious tradeoff, of course, is that many of these riders can raise the cost of your policy substantially.
+Though you may want to add all the safeguards you can afford, each

 Not all insurers offer all riders, so availability may be a hurdle in some cases.
 The specifics (payout caps, covered illnesses and more) will vary depending on the insurance company, so be sure to do your research and consider the details of each rider as you decide which, if any, are right for you and your family.
+Please contact your tax advisor before taking any withdrawals and know the drawbacks associated with each rider.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.

-Information provided is general and educational in nature and is not intended to be, and should not be construed as, financial, legal, or tax advice.
+Information provided is general and educational in nature, is not financial advice, and all products or services discussed may not be offered by Fabric by Gerber Life (“the Company”).
+The information is not intended to be, and should not be construed as, legal or tax advice.
+The Company does not provide legal or tax advice.
+Consult an attorney or tax advisor regarding your specific legal or tax situation.
 Laws of a specific state or laws relevant to a particular situation may affect the applicability, accuracy, or completeness of this information.
 Federal and state laws and regulations are complex and are subject to change.
-We make no warranties with regard to the information or results obtained by its use, and disclaim any liability arising out of your use of, or reliance on, the information.
+The Company makes no warranties with regard to the information or results obtained by its use.
+The Company disclaims any liability arising out of your use of, or reliance on, the information.
+The views and opinions of third-party content providers are solely those of the author and not Fabric by Gerber Life.